ProjectAurora-Tech/ProjectAurora-Website/README.md

 ## Tech

-Our website uses a the following open source project(s) to work properly:
+Our website uses the following open source project(s) to work properly:

 * [Academic](https://github.com/gcushen/hugo-academic) - makes it easy to create a beautiful website for free using Markdown, Jupyter, or RStudio.